frocher/sofreakingboring/README.md

 Before starting SoFreakingBoring you need to follow these steps:

-* copy database.yml.example to database.yml.
-* copy olb.yml.example to olb.yml.
-* copy puma.rb.example to puma.rb
-* adapt the three files to your environment
 * migrate database with 'rake db:migrate'
 * start in development mode with 'rails s'